iamsogoodlo/QuickNurse/README.md

 *   Access the frontend URL (e.g., `http://localhost:5173`) in your browser.
 *   You should be able to register, log in, and use the application features.

+## Building a Windows EXE with Electron

+This repository now includes a minimal Electron wrapper so the React app can be packaged as a desktop executable:

+1. Install dependencies (if you haven't already):
+    ```bash
+    npm install
+    ```
+2. Build the frontend so Electron can load the static files:
+    ```bash
+    npm run build
+    ```
+3. Launch the desktop version in development:
+    ```bash
+    npm run electron-dev
+    ```
+    This opens an Electron window loading `http://localhost:5173`.
+4. To create a Windows `.exe`:
+    ```bash
+    npm run package-win
+    ```
+    The generated executable will be placed in the `dist-electron/` folder.

 ## Troubleshooting

 *   **`sh: vite: command not found` (Frontend):** Make sure you have run `npm install` in your frontend project directory.